kcubeterm/kcubeterm/README.md

 Have_body: false

-Activate_schedule: "I am automatically get activate in case if my host see any mathematical problems and programming st uff".
+Activate_schedule: "Automatically get activate in case if my host see any mathematical problems and programming st uff".

 Weakness: "Nothing because I am powered by my host."